-Today’s blog post is a life-lesson about complacency that I recently learned the hard way.
+Today’s blog post is a life lesson about being complacent that I recently learned the hard way.
 Straight to the story.

-So enter this guy, a guy with two thumbs point back at me and comes from the coastal plains of Savannah, Georgia, USA.
-He’s a self-proclaimed YES man when it comes to invites for social gatherings, who had just said “yes” to a little float down the local Mamquam River, which passes within 200 meters (yards) of his house.
+So enter this guy, a guy with two thumbs pointing back at me, and comes from the coastal plains of Savannah, Georgia, USA.
+He’s a self-proclaimed YES-man when it comes to invites for social gatherings, who had just said “yes” to a little float down the local Mamquam River, which passes within 200 meters (yards) of his house.
 The goal was for myself and four others to take a “party” raft (inclusive of cup-holders) to leisurely drift down the river from point A to point B while enjoying a beverage.
 My fear was primarily the colder water than I like, but we went, and guess what?
 We had a great time.

 [Enter Murphy and her Laws]

 We, near immediately, proceed to hit some rapids with a lot of debris under a bridge.
 My partner flips off Stanley, already trying to recuperate, and spends a lot of time underwater.
 I had grabbed her arm, which she ripped away from as she was fighting off debris under the water.
 She resurfaced in front of us, with fear in her eye, a sight that genuinely scared me as she always appeared fearless to me.
 I was ready to dive in, but hesitant to give away a safe perch to retrieve her from, so I reached out my paddle to pull her in.